+971 (0)58 599 1922

 This is for students who already know what they would like to study and the project allows them to identify a particularly relevant, cutting edge or controversial topic in that area as a point of differentiation.

-My name is Sam Yates and I am very excited to be joining CGA as a Teacher of History and Law, and Teacher in Charge of academic enhancement.
-I have spent the last 12 years teaching in a large and successful independent school in the North of England.
+My name is Sam Yates and I am a History and Law Teacher here at CGA as well as the Teacher in Charge of EPQ and Academic EnrichmentI.
+Before joining CGA, I spent 12 years teaching in a large and successful independent school in the North of England.

 I have enjoyed a variety of roles including deputy head of department, sixth form tutor, head of academic extension and Oxbridge Coordinator.
 I have particularly enjoyed supervising students for their Extended Project Qualifications (EPQ).
-The EPQ is a fantastic opportunity for creative and critical independent learning that I am looking forward to introducing to CGA and sharing with you as CGA students.
-Before going into teaching, I qualified as a solicitor and spent five years in private practice as a commercial real estate and restructuring lawyer.
+The EPQ is a fantastic opportunity for creative and critical independent learning and we've have now introduced this programme to CGA and its students.